Part 1 – Understanding the Xamarin Mobile Platform

 You can build and test applications on a real device without any license from Google, however to distribute your application through a store (such as Google Play, Amazon or Barnes & Noble) a registration fee may be payable to the operator.
 Google Play will publish your app instantly, while the other stores have an approval process similar to Apple’s.

-Windows apps (WinForms, WPF, or UWP) are built with Microsoft’s Visual Studio IDE.
+Windows apps (WinForms, WPF, or UWP) are built with Visual Studio.
 They do not use Xamarin directly.
 However, C# code can be shared across Windows, iOS and Android.
 Visit Microsoft’s Dev Center to learn about the tools required for Windows development.

 Creating the User Interface (UI)